No-Regret Bayesian Recommendation to Homogeneous Users: Regret Lower Bound

-We now show a tight lower bound of $\Omega(\log\log \totaltime)$ regret of any online policy, even when the number of states is 2.
+We now show a tight lower bound of $\Omega(\log\log \totaltime)$ regret of any online policy, even when the number of states is 2 and the user has the affine state-dependent preference.
 Here we allow the online policy to be randomized (i.e., can commit to different signaling schemes at random) and have non-binary (but finite) signal spaces (i.e., can have multiple recommendation levels).